KhSudhir2345/Hierarchial_Matrices_For_Transformers/README.md

 # Hierarchical Matrices for Transformers

-This repository contains the code to reproduce the experiments from our paper:
+This repository contains the code to reproduce the results from our work:

 > **Hierarchical Matrix Approximations in Transformers: From Vision to Language Models**
 > Kh Sudhir, Ch Lithin Sai Kumar, Vaishnavi Gujjula — IIIT Bangalore

-The full report is available as [`PE_Hmat.pdf`](./PE_Hmat.pdf).
+The full write-up is available as [`PE_Hmat.pdf`](./PE_Hmat.pdf).

 ---